What is Join My Village?

 Yes, your contribution is tax-deductible as described on the receipt you will receive immediately following your donation, and to the extent allowed by law.

 Matching dollars for personal donations cannot be reflected instantaneously on the site given the need for data verification.
-But please be assured that General Mills and Merck will match all personal donations made by credit card, up to $1,200,000 by December 31, 2013.
+But please be assured that General Mills and Merck will match all personal donations made by credit card, up to $350,000 between July 1, 2014 and December 31, 2014.

 If you have questions about your donation, please contact CARE at firstname.lastname@example.org, or 1-800-422-7385.